ihorhetman99/airline_satisfaction/README.md

 -----

 # Description of a project
 This project contained of two parts.
-In the first one, I trained a Random forest and obtained a  classifier with next values of performance metrics:
+In the first one, I made a exploratory data analysis (EDA) on the dataset.
+Based on the EDA's results and observations it was trained a Random forest and obtained a classifier with next values of performance metrics:
 |Accuracy|Precision|Recall|
 |-----| ----- | ----- |
 |0.9 | 0.89 | 0.89 |